On a non-Abelian Poincar\'e lemma: Discussion

-In conclusion, we wish to comment on the geometric meaning of the integrals arising above.
+In conclusion, we wish to comment on the geometric meaning of the multiplicative integrals in this paper.
+(This requires a discussion because they are not integrals of $1$-forms, in general.)

 For an ordinary $1$-form, one can integrate it over paths, for a closed form obtaining a function of the upper limit, which is a primitive of the form.
 Similarly, for a $1$-form $\o\in \O^1(M,\mathfrak{g})$ with values in a Lie (super)algebra, one can take multiplicative integrals over paths, which represent the parallel transport w.r.t. the corresponding connection.
 In the flat case this gives a $G$-valued function $g$ on $M$ such that $\o=\Delta(g)$.
-The picture seems to break down when a $1$-form is replaced by a form of higher degree, or even more, by an inhomogeneous or pseudodifferential form.
-The integrals over $t$ appearing in the proof of the Poincar\'{e} lemma seem to lose an immediate geometric meaning\,---\,how can one integrate something that is not a $1$-form over a path?
-(Here there is no difference between the Abelian case with ordinary integrals and the non-Abelian case of multiplicative integrals.)
-The key of course is that we deal with a family of paths parametrized by endpoints, not individual paths.
-Even if what we integrate is not a $1$-form, the integrals over paths in a family do make sense, giving a form, rather than a function, on the space of parameters (which is our supermanifold $M$).
-In the non-Abelian case the result of multiplicative integration is an element of $\O^{\text{even}}(M,G)$.
-Therefore~\eqref{nonabelpoinc_eq.nabpoinc-primitstar} and similar formulas have a geometric interpretation as the parallel transports over paths in a family with base $M$ with respect to a flat Quillen superconnection $d+\o$.
-Such a parallel transport is described by a $G$-valued form on $M$.
+The picture seems to break down when a $1$-form is replaced by a form of higher degree, or even more, by an inhomogeneous or pseudodifferential form\,---\,how can one integrate something that is not a $1$-form over a path?
+The key of course is that we deal with families of paths, not individual paths.
+Even if what we integrate is not a $1$-form, the integral over paths in a family does make sense, giving a form, rather than a function, on the space of parameters.
+In the flat case, it is just the supermanifold $M$ parameterizing the upper limit or $M\times M$ for the two limits.
+Therefore~\eqref{nonabelpoinc_eq.nabpoinc-primitstar} and similar formulas have a geometric interpretation as the parallel transports over paths in a family with base $M$ with respect to a flat Quillen superconnection $d+\o$, where such a parallel transport is described by a $G$-valued form on $M$.